 Every day, the manufacturing industry furthers its legacy by attracting a younger generation to pick up the future mantle.
 The industry is also being empowered by the organization Workshops for Warriors, who seeks to obtain for military veterans these current, and future, crucial jobs.

-On June 23rd, Shop Floor Automations got to attend an NTMA (National Tooling & Machining Association) event where the organization spoke of the resources it provides to veterans who come home from serving us.
-Workshops for Warriors also prides itself on helping those soldiers who come home wounded, who can have anxieties about re-joining the workforce due to physical limitations and PTSD.
+On June 23rd, Shop Floor Automations got to attend an amazing open house.
+Workshops for Warriors prides itself on helping those soldiers who come home wounded, who can have anxieties about re-joining the workforce due to physical limitations and PTSD.

 The event drew a sizable crowd who met in the main office, which was a large, sunny room with communal desks and awards scattered throughout.
 Hernán Luis y Prado, the founder of the program, was all smiles as he shook everyone’s hand and led them on a tour of the facilities outside.